jomayer/SMuRF/README.md

 <strong> response.position: </strong>  The column of which the responses are located.
 It could be done automatically with the Formula package, but this breaks down in high dimensions.

-<strong> Details: </strong> The following is the function to run the Sequential Multi Response Feature Selection (SMURFS).
+<h3> Details </h3> The following is the function to run the Sequential Multi Response Feature Selection (SMURFS).
 The function selects a subset of features of size <emph> mtry </emph> and a bootstrap sample of size <emph> n </emph>, grows a tree from those features and that bootstrap sample using the conditional inference framework (Hothornet <i> et al. </i>, 2006), then selects the features that are significant at any node of the tree.
 Features that are not selected are tested on a test set that is a subset of the data.
 Features that fail the second test are removed from consideration.
 After <i> ntree </i> iterations the features that survive are the selected features.
 ################################################################
 ################################################################